Burlington, Massachusetts: Burlington Fire Department

-The Burlington Fire Department has a force of 41 Firefighters and 16 Officers who are commanded by Chief Michael Patterson.
-3 engines, 1 tower, and 1 BLS and 1 ALS rescue/ambulance respond from 2 fire stations and average over 3,200 runs annually.
+The Burlington Fire Department has a force of 44 firefighters and 16 officers who are commanded by Chief Andrew Connerty.
+Two engines, one tower, and one BLS and one ALS rescue/ambulance respond from two fire stations and average over 3,200 runs annually.
 Burlington also operates a hazardous materials/cascade unit and a brush unit.
 The Burlington Fire Department Headquarters is located at 21 Center Street in Burlington.
 The Burlington Fire Department Station Two is located at 114 Terrace Hall Avenue in Burlington.

 Education

 Burlington has six public schools (four elementary schools, one middle school, and one high school) which comprise the Burlington Public School District.
 The elementary schools are Fox Hill, Francis Wyman, Memorial, and Pine Glen.
 The middle school is Marshall Simonds, and one of the town parks is named after Marshall Simonds.
 The high school is Burlington High School.
 Burlington is also served by the Shawsheen Valley Technical High School.
 In addition, it is home to several private schools.

 The town operates a Before and After School Program and offers an integrated preschool program.

 Burlington is also the home to a satellite campus of Northeastern University.